engineyard/ey-docs/pages/ssh-setup.md

-# Setup SSH keys on Cloud
+# Setup SSH keys on Engine Yard Cloud

 Engine Yard enables login access to application instances via SSH.
 We have standardized on the secure practice of using key based authentication.
 This protects our customers' instances